JMccProgress/chef-web-docs/content/chef_compliance_phase.md

 ### reporter

-Controls what is done with the resulting report after the Chef InSpec run.
+Controls how Chef InSpec scan reports are stored and shared.
 Accepts a single string value or an array of multiple values.
-The 'cli' reporter mimics the InSpec command line output in your terminal, which lets you see your system's compliance status at the end of the Compliance Phase.
+The 'cli' reporter mimics the InSpec command line output in your terminal, letting you see your system's compliance status at the end of the Compliance Phase.
 Accepted values: 'chef-server-automate', 'chef-automate', 'json-file', 'audit-enforcer', 'cli'

 ```ruby
 # set the reporter to Chef Automate